 Enchiladas, chips and salsa, tacos, chile rellenos, tamales, and beans and chile are our family favorites.
 This is not a full list, but “red or green” is the only question when it comes to food.
 For most Hispanic families, we have a slight variance in our recipes.
-My enchiladas are slightly different than my mother-in-law’s, but they are all made from the heart with love.
+My enchiladas are slightly different than my mother-in-law’s.
+But they are all made from the heart with love.
 Feeding our families is a maternal tradition passed down from generation to generation and, often, a huge sense of pride for the matriarch of a Hispanic family.
-In our family, when we are hungry, we know we can go to Grandma’s house for the best comida around!
+In our family, we know we can go to grandma’s house for the best comida around!

 The ties for a Hispanic family are strong.
-Pre-COVID, I got together with my family every Friday night for dinner.
-When I say family, I mean more than our immediate bunch, and it’s common to have over 25 people at the table.
-My Grandmother is the family matriarch.
-It’s usually all of her children (my mom, aunts and uncles – there are 4 siblings), their families (my cousins), and our families (spouses and children).
+I typically get together with my family every Friday night for dinner.
+When I say family, I mean more than our immediate bunch.
+It’s common to have over 25 people at the table.
+My grandmother is the family matriarch.
+It’s usually all of her children (my mom, aunts, and uncles–there are 4 siblings), their families (my cousins), and our families (spouses and children).
 There are four generations under one roof every week!

 We share a meal, but more importantly, we share our lives and make memories.
 As we sit around the table, we talk about what’s going on, we share laughs, MANY inside jokes, and support one another when times get hard.
 If we ever need support or help, we turn to our family first.
 When a family member is having a hard time, they know they can count on us to be their rock.